sethfri/SNFSegmentedViewController/README.md

 ## Usage

 Since `SNFSegmentedViewController` is a subclass of `UITabBarController`, all you have to do is:
-* Drag out a `UITabBarController` into a storyboard.
+* Drag out a `UITabBarController` into a storyboard, and embed it in a `UINavigationController`.
 * Wire it up to your views appropriately.
 * Change its class to `SNFSegmentedViewController`.